FOOD ANALYSIS AND QUALITY CONTROL - 2019/0

 UV-visible spectrophotometry, principles and applications

-IR, NIR, FTIR spectroscopy
+IR, NIR, FTIR spectroscopy principles and applications

 NMR and Raman spectroscopy; spectrofluorimetry principles and applications